wrapl/minilang/docs/language.rst

 If an expression is passed to :mini:`exit`, it is evaluated outside the loop.
 This allows control of nested loops by writing code like :mini:`exit exit Value` or :mini:`exit next`.

+A :mini:`while`-expression, :mini:`while Expression`, is equivalent to :mini:`if not Expression then exit end`.
+Similarly, an :mini:`until`-expression, :mini:`until Expression`, is equivalent to :mini:`if Expression then exit end`.
+An exit value can be specified using :mini:`while Expression, Value` or :mini:`until Expression, Value`.

 For Expressions
 ~~~~~~~~~~~~~~~